z4kn4fein/trybot/README.md

         :base(config)
     {}

+    // Called when the underlying operation is failed within the Closed circuit state.
-    protected override bool OperationFailedInClosed()
+    // Returns true if the circuit should open, otherwise false. protected override bool OperationFailedInClosed()
     {
-        // Called when the underlying operation is failed within the Closed circuit state.
-        // e.g. You can count here how many execution failed in the Closed state.
+        // You can count here how many executions failed in the Closed state.
-        // Should return true if the circuit should open, otherwise false.
     }

+    // Called when the underlying operation is failed within the HalfOpen circuit state.
+    // Should return true if the circuit should move back to open
-    protected override bool OperationFailedInHalfOpen()
+    // state from half open, otherwise false. protected override bool OperationFailedInHalfOpen()
     {
-        // Called when the underlying operation is failed within
-        // the HalfOpen circuit state.

         // You can decide what should happen when an operation fails in
-        // the HalfOpen state, remain in HalfOpen or open the breaker again.
+        // the HalfOpen state, remain in HalfOpen or open the circuit again.

-        // Should return true if the circuit should move back to open
-        // state from half open, otherwise false.
     }

+    // Called when the underlying operation is succeeded within the HalfOpen circuit state.
-    protected override bool OperationSucceededInHalfOpen()
+    // Returns true if the circuit should be closed, otherwise false. protected override bool OperationSucceededInHalfOpen()
     {
-        // Called when the underlying operation is succeeded within
-        // the HalfOpen circuit state.

         // You can decide what should happen when an operation succeeds in
-        // the HalfOpen state, close the breaker or remain in half open for a while.
+        // the HalfOpen state, close the circuit or remain in half open for a while.

-        // Should return true if the circuit should be closed, otherwise false.
     }

     protected override void Reset()